-Don’t mix vinegar and hydrogen peroxide, however.
+Caution: Don’t mix vinegar and hydrogen peroxide.
 Mixing reduces the effectiveness of both.
 Instead, spray or wash first with vinegar, then peroxide, letting the last spray air dry.

-In a separate test, by Cook’s Illustrated magazine, a vinegar solution of one part vinegar to three parts water removed 98 percent of bacteria from the surface of fruits and vegetables, National Public Radio reported.
+In a test by Cook’s Illustrated magazine, a solution of one part vinegar to three parts water removed 98 percent of bacteria from the surface of fruits and vegetables, National Public Radio reports.

-Not everyone agrees that homemade products are as effective as commercial ones.
-NPR added that, although Cook’s Illustrated found that vinegar was excellent for removing bacteria on fruits and vegetables, researchers at the Institute of Agricultural and Environmental Sciences at Tennessee State University also found that “water can remove 98 percent of bacteria when it’s used to rinse and soak produce.”
-Rubbing or brushing helps in cleaning — with vinegar or plain water.
+However, the NPR report also stated that researchers at the Institute of Agricultural and Environmental Sciences at Tennessee State University found that “water can remove 98 percent of bacteria when it’s used to rinse and soak produce.”
+Rubbing or brushing helps in cleaning.

-Homemade cleaning products didn’t earn the highest marks in a Consumer Reports test.
-“Most made-at-home brews often are effective, though they don’t perform as well as the products you’ll find in stores,” CR says.
+Not everyone is thrilled with the results of homemade cleaners, though.
+Wellness Mama blogger finds vinegar, basic to many DIY products, smelly and less-effective.
+Homemade cleaning products didn’t earn the highest marks in a Consumer Reports test either.
+“Most made-at-home brews often are effective, though they don’t perform as well as the products you’ll find in stores,” CR concludes.

-CR did give high marks to a glass-cleaning solution (you’ll find the recipe in the article) of soapy ammonia, water and rubbing alcohol.
-(Buy soapy ammonia in stores or make your own.)
+CR does give high marks to a glass-cleaning solution of soapy ammonia, water and rubbing alcohol.
+(Find the recipe in the article.)

 9 other powerful ingredients